mitmath/18369/README.md

 Considered the TM band diagram of the square lattice of rods.
 From the symmetry of the points between Γ and M or Γ and X, explained why we have degeneracies at Γ and M, zero group velocity at the Γ and X and M points except at degeneracies, and why the band extrema *usually* lie along the I.B.Z. boundaries.
 Showed that Γ and M have the full symmetry of the lattice, whereas X has a reduced symmetry group, which is why we have non-accidental degeneracies at those points.

-**Further reading:** beginning of chapter 5 of the book (2d photonic crystals), and appendix B on the reciprocal lattice and Brillouin zone.
+**Further reading:** Beginning of chapter 5 of the book (2d photonic crystals), and appendix B on the reciprocal lattice and Brillouin zone.
 See [this paper](http://arxiv.org/abs/math-ph/0702035) for some counterexamples and further discussion regarding the occurrence of band extrema at the edges of the I.B.Z.